-To identify, ride up and analyze anticipatory information (signals), to detect vulnerabilities and anomalies able to anticipate the triggering event, to capture changes in the environment.
+To identify, ride up and analyze anticipatory information (signals) to detect vulnerabilities and anomalies to anticipate the triggering event To capture changes in the environment.

-Information Centre:
+Information Center:

-(Cutlip, Center and Broom, 2000, p391-394) suggest the implantation of a permanent information centre within the organization.
-This centre is to collect and diffuse information.
+(Cutlip, Center, and Broom, 2000, p391-394) suggest the implantation of a permanent information center within the organization.
+This center is to collect and diffuse information.

-The detection of rumour and denial can be made by the information centre.
-The establishment of the centre before the crisis is essential to ensure credibility in times of crisis.
+The detection of rumor and denial can be made by the information center.
+The establishment of the center before the crisis is essential to ensure credibility in times of crisis.